yo96/fp-cnn/README.md

     and you can directly run software/hardware emulation there.

 ## Other projects in this repo
-under `src` there are also a number of projects that we created when we are developing this framework:
+under `src` directory there are also a number of projects that we created when we are developing this framework:

  - `conv_example`: an example project that contains only functional-level kernels.
  - `conv`: initial project created when developing the compute kernel.
 It has functional-level `load_fmap`, `load_wts`, and a